nectarboy/gameboy/README.md

-# Pollen GB - my gameboy emulator !
+# Pollen Boy - my gameboy emulator !

 ## Intro

-pollen gb is a gameboy emulator made in javascript. it is still a heavy WIP, and rn is basically doing nothing yet while i build the basics on it. if you wanna peek through that code tho spare a man sum feedback pls i could be doing something completely wrong n i wouldnt know
+pollen boy is a gameboy emulator made in javascript. it is still a heavy WIP, and rn is basically doing nothing yet while i build the basics on it. if you wanna peek through that code tho spare a man sum feedback pls i could be doing something completely wrong n i wouldnt know